PC-Ngumoha/alx-higher_level_programming/0x0B-python-input_output/README.md

 ### 7-add_item.py
 A script that updates a file containing the JSON string representation of a list with a new item (supplied from the command line).

+### 8-class_to_json.py
+outputs a dictionary containing all the attributes in the class.

 ###